To write something and leave it behind us,

 The

-is a product of an age of plenty in a kingdom protected by the
+a product of an age of plenty in a kingdom protected by the Sorcerer's

-Sorcerer's magic from savage barbarians at the borders.
-The Prince
+magic from savage barbarians at the borders.
+The Prince is representative

-nor faith can satisfy his longing.
-He turns to the Sorcerer for
+satisfy his longing.
+He turns to the Sorcerer for mastery of the

 Click